cysouw/diathesis/text/c02_structure.md

 b.
 Ich fürchte mich vor den Tod.
 :::

 In Chapter [-@sec:preverbs] I will turn to preverbs, i.e. verbal prefixes that in German grammar are known as *Verbpräfixe* and *Verbpartikeln*.
 Syntactically, these are different kinds of elements, but from the perspective of diathesis they appear to function rather similar.
-The most widespread diathesis marked by such preverbs is an applicative, like with *be-* in [@next].
+The most widespread diathesis marked by such preverbs is an applicative, like with *be‑* in [@next].
 Because of the bound morphological structure, these diatheses show a strong tendency to grammaticalise into a large variety of different kinds of diathetical operations.
 A central generalisation of the diatheses discussed in this chapter is that the resulting sentence structures after a preverb diathesis is mostly transitive (esp. nominative+accusative).

 ::: ex
 a.
 Ich steige auf den Berg.
 b.
 Ich besteige den Berg.
 :::

-Closely related to preverbs are resultative preverbials that induce diathesis, like the applicative with *leer-* in [@next].
+Closely related to preverbs are resultative preverbials that induce diathesis, like the applicative with *leer‑* in [@next].
 There exist also diatheses induced by evaluative adverbials, like the reflexive anticausative with a manner specification *gut* in [@nnext].
 Although these two kinds of elements, resultatives and evaluatives, occur in rather different kinds of diathesis, for convenience both phenomena are combined into a single chapter on adverbial-like diatheses in Chapter [-@sec:adverbial].

 ::: ex
 a.
 Ich habe in dem Teich gefischt.